Yolinux.com

 q: RES -- Resident size (kb)

-The non-swapped physical memory a task has used.
+The non-swapped physical memory a task is using.

 r: CODE -- Code size (kb)